wilsonstech/wilsonstech.github.io/index.md

 # Welcome to My Website

- Hey there, I'm Matt, Smith, not Matt, Smith just another Matt, Smith.
+Hey there I'm Matt Smith, not Matt Smith, just another Matt Smith.

- Welcome to my site, this is my online portfolio.
+Welcome to my site this is my online portfolio.
 My field of study is cybersecurity, with a focus on encryption algorithms, IoT device security, and programming.

 ---

-### Areas of Expertise
+## Areas of Expertise

 **Encryption Algorithms**
 ***- Diffie-Hellman, RSA, MD5, HTTPS, TLS***